Slicer/Slicer/Docs/user_guide/getting_started.md

 - [Volume Rendering](modules/volumerendering): Provides interactive visualization of 3D image data.
 - [Segmentations](modules/segmentations): Edit display properties and import/export segmentations.
 - [Segment Editor](modules/segmenteditor): Segment 3D volumes using various manual, semi-automatic, and automatic tools.
 - [Markups](modules/markups): Allows the creation and editing of markups associated with a scene.
-Currently, lists of fiducially are supported as markups.
 - [Models](modules/models.md): Loads and adjusts display parameters of models.
 Allows the user to change the appearance of and organize 3D surface models.
 - [Transforms](modules/transforms): This module is used for creating and editing transformation matrices.
 You can establish these relations by moving nodes from the Transformable list to the Transformed list or by dragging the nodes under the Transformation nodes in the Data module.